Austin, Texas, USA at the Texas State Capitol 1

 • Price: Check price here!

 Paddling on Lady Bird Lake at sunset to watch a million bats take flight?
 Now that’s an Austin experience.
-This small-group kayaking tour gave us a front-row seat to one of the city’s most unique natural spectacles, away from the packed riverbanks where crowds gather nightly for a glimpse.
+This small-group kayaking tour gives you a front-row seat to one of the city’s most unique natural spectacles, away from the packed riverbanks where crowds gather nightly for a glimpse.

-Our guide, Sam, was incredibly knowledgeable about bats and a great storyteller.
-He shared fascinating facts, from why the Congress Avenue Bridge became home to the world’s largest urban bat colony to how these little creatures help keep the mosquito population in check.
+The guides are well-versed in bat knowledge and are quick to share their passion as you’re preparing for the trip.
+You’ll learn why the Congress Avenue Bridge became home to the world’s largest urban bat colony and how these little creatures help keep the mosquito population in check.

-After a quick paddle lesson, we set off onto the calm waters, gliding beneath the Congress Avenue Bridge as the city lights flickered to life around us.
-The skyline looked even more stunning from the water, reflecting off the river as the last light of day faded.
+After a quick paddle lesson, you’ll set off onto the calm waters, gliding beneath the Congress Avenue Bridge as the city lights flicker to life around you.
+The skyline looks even more stunning from the water, reflecting off the river as the last light of day fades.

-Right on cue, the bats emerged in a swirling cloud, pouring out from beneath the bridge in waves as they soared east over downtown.
-The sound of thousands of wings flapping over us was eerie and mesmerizing, and from our spot on the water, we had the best view in the city.
+Right on cue, you’ll see the bats emerge in a swirling cloud, pouring out from beneath the bridge in waves as they soar east over downtown.
+The sound of thousands of wings flapping above can be a little eerie but mesmerizing.
+It’s the best view of the city during an incredible, fleeting moment.

 This tour is one of the most popular in Austin and often sells out, so be sure to book early to snag a spot.
 No kayaking experience is needed—just a little curiosity and a sense of adventure!